+Artists’ Maintaining Consequences

-D. Artists’ Maintaining Consequences: What does the person who produces aesthetic material gain from doing so?
-What do they achieve by reading a poem aloud they have just written, shooting a selection of artistic photography or seated at a piano composing a piece of music?
-Established artists working in several genres were asked that question by a UC Berkeley arts magazine editor (Smith and Marsh, 2008; Greater Good, Online Magazine, U.C.
-Berkeley, unpaginated).
+What does the person who produces aesthetic material gain from doing so?
+What do they achieve by reading a poem aloud they have just written, shooting a selection of artistic photography, or composing a piece of music at a piano?
+Established artists working in several genres were asked that question by a University of California-Berkeley arts magazine editor (Smith & Marsh, 2008).
 The first respondent, Judy Dater, had been making photographs for more than 40 years and is considered one of America’s foremost photographers.
 She was the recipient of a Guggenheim Award and many other accolades.
 She said:

 I like expressing emotions—to have others feel what it is I’m feeling when I’m photographing people.
 Empathy is essential to portraiture.
 I’ve done landscapes, and I think they can be very poetic and emotional, but it’s different from the directness of photographing a person.
 I think photographing people is, for me, the best way to show somebody something about themselves—either the person I photograph or the person looking—that maybe they didn’t already know.

 The most common answer from working artists to the question, “What do I get from creating art?”
 An answer, presumably a subjective description of a maintaining consequence for creating art, is “to express my feelings and thoughts I have no other means of expressing.”
-We can only retrospectively surmise that Botticelli’s Birth of Venus expressed his reverence, Renoir’s Dance in the Country expressed his feelings of love, Goya’s Third of May 1808 painting of the murdering of a member of the Spanish Resistance to commemorate their bravery and express his repugnance and sorrow.
+We can only retrospectively surmise that Botticelli’s Birth of Venus expressed his reverence; Renoir’s Dance in the Country expressed his feelings of love; and Goya’s Third of May 1808 painting of the murder of a member of the Spanish Resistance commemorated their bravery and expressed his repugnance and sorrow.
 The opportunity to express powerful feelings seems to be a maintaining consequence.

 With the beginning of the Dada movement, these powerfully expressive functions of art were called into question.
 Dada led to conceptual and pop art.
-These latter artists contended it was no longer necessary for art to be emotionally engaging or to express a semantically meaningful idea (Duchamp, 1999).
-Rejection of semantic expression and emotional impact in the arts reached its culmination with Abstract Expressionism, which focused exclusively on formal elements of composition, (shape, color, contrast, movement, composition and texture), which included color field painters (Mark Rothko), gestural painters (Pollock), and action painting (de Kooning).
+These latter artists contended it was no longer necessary for art to be emotionally engaging or to express a semantically meaningful idea (Neumann, 1999).
+Rejection of semantic expression and emotional impact in the arts reached its culmination with Abstract Expressionism, which focused exclusively on formal elements of composition, (shape, color, contrast, movement, composition, and texture), which included color field painters (Mark Rothko), gestural painters (Pollock), and action painting (de Kooning).
 But today, most art that reaches a broad audience involves emotionally engaging elements.

-9. Audience Maintaining Consequences
+Audience Maintaining Consequences

 Unlike Mechner’s (2018) discussion of the properties of the aesthetic material, here I examine the functions aesthetic elements serve in our daily lives.
-At times, aesthetic experiences arising from the arts share similarities with other evanescent emotional and cognitive experiences, such as religious ecstasy (James, 1902), chemical-induced hallucinogenic and mental states (psychedelic chemicals, e.g. Barrett and Griffiths, 2017), and emotional experiences naturally occurring in our daily lives, like despair upon losing a loved one.
-It is obviously not that such powerfully elusive and privately experienced phenomena are unimportant, but they are beyond scientific investigation—the focus of my current exploration.
+At times, aesthetic experiences arising from the arts share similarities with other evanescent emotional and cognitive experiences, such as religious ecstasy (James, 1902), chemical-induced hallucinogenic and mental states (psychedelic chemicals, e.g., Barrett & Griffiths, 2017), and emotional experiences naturally occurring in our daily lives, like despair upon losing a loved one.
+It is obvious that such powerfully elusive and privately experienced phenomena are not unimportant, but they are beyond scientific investigation—the focus of my current exploration.
 My concerns here are:

-The circumstances under which we humans create aesthetic materials that produce such effects, and
+The circumstances under which humans create aesthetic materials that produce such effects; and

-What purposes aesthetic materials and events serve for us?
+What purposes aesthetic materials and events serve?